Overview of Alaska State Archives Collections

 The State Archives preserves more than 30,000 cubic feet of state and territorial records.
 The bulk of the State Archives' holdings are state records (1959-present) that document the work of State agencies (Office of the Governor, Department of Fish & Game, Department of Natural Resources, etc.), as well as the Alaska State Legislature and State Court System.
 The State Archives also holds select territorial records (1867-1959), with the largest holdings consisting of Territorial Court records, Governors' correspondence, and land records from the Recorders Office.

-Listed below you will find a selection of collection guides to the holdings of the Alaska State Archives.
-PDF files are often viewable within your browser or can be downloaded to open within a PDF viewer, such as Adobe Reader.
+Here you will find some of our guides and indexes within the holdings of the Alaska State Archives.
+PDF files can be viewed in your browser or downloaded for viewing with a PDF program, such as Adobe Reader.